 Request to be allowed to flock to OSG¶

-OSG staff will need to add your submit host to the list of hosts that flocked jobs are accepted from.
-Send email to firstname.lastname@example.org with the hostname of your submit host and request to be added to the list.
+OSG staff will need to add your access point to the list of hosts that flocked jobs are accepted from, and provide a HTCondor IDTOKEN so that your new access point can authenticate with OSG.
+Send email to email@example.com with the hostname of your access point and request to be added to the list.

 Installing Required Software¶

 Flocking requires HTCondor software as well as software for reporting to the OSG accounting system.
 Start by setting up the OSG YUM repositories following the Installing Yum Repositories.
 Note that you have to use OSG 3.6.
 Earlier versions will not work.

 Once the YUM repositories are setup, install the

 Reporting to the OSG accounting system is done using the Gratia service, which consists of multiple probes.

 HTCondor uses the "condor" probe, which is configured in

 ProbeNamewith the hostname of your access point, with the following format: